On the classification of geometric families of 4-dimensional Galois representations: Introduction

 \section{Introduction}

-In this paper we study compatible families of four-dimensional Galois representations.
-We obtain a classification theorem for families of geometric Galois representations attached to a pure motive, with coefficients in a quadratic imaginary field, non-selfdual and with four different Hodge-Tate weights.
-In particular we have generically large images for those families of Galois representations which are irreducible and not induced from a family of smaller dimension.\\ This result improves our results of \cite{DV4} where generically large image for 4-dimensional families of Galois representation are obtained, assuming that certain explicit conditions are satisfied.
+In this paper we study compatible families of four-dimensional Galois re\-pre\-sentations.
+We obtain a classification theorem for families of geometric Galois representations attached to a smooth projective variety defined over $\Q$, with coefficients in a quadratic imaginary field, non-selfdual and with four different Hodge-Tate weights.
+In particular we have generically large images for those families of Galois representations which are irreducible and not induced from a family of smaller dimension.\\ This result improves our results of \cite{DV4} where generically large image for 4-dimensional families of Galois representations are obtained, assuming that certain explicit conditions are satisfied.

 The first large image result of this kind was obtained by Serre for the case of elliptic curves without Complex Multiplication (cf. \cite{S1}).
 Serre also obtained a large image result for the four-dimensional Galois representations attached to principally polarized abelian surfaces with trivial endomorphism ring (cf. \cite{S2}), in his result he deals only with symplectic representations, while we will work with four-dimensional representations which are not symplectic.
 Results of generically large images were obtained by the authors in \cite{D-V} for compatible families of three-dimensional Galois representations.\\